-When taking Model 3 to a car wash, Car Wash Mode closes all windows, locks the charge port door, and disables windshield wipers, Sentry Mode, walk-away door locking, and parking sensor chimes.
+When taking Model 3 to a car wash, Car Wash Mode closes all windows, locks the charge port, and disables windshield wipers, Sentry Mode, walk-away door locking, and parking sensor chimes.
 To enable, touch Controls > Service > Car Wash Mode.
-Your vehicle must be in Park and not actively charging.
+Your vehicle must be stationary and not actively charging.

-If using an automatic car wash, Enable Free Roll keeps your vehicle in Neutral and prevents Model 3 from applying the Parking brake if you leave the driver's seat.
-It also enables free rolling for the duration of the wash.
-Ensure the vehicle is in Drive or Reverse, press on the brake pedal, and touch Enable Free Roll; or shift into Neutral to enable.
+If using an automatic car wash, Enable Free Roll keeps your vehicle in Neutral and activates free roll for the duration of the wash, while preventing Model 3 from applying the Parking brake if you leave the driver's seat.
+To enable, press on the brake pedal and touch Enable Free Roll: or shift into Neutral.

-Car Wash Mode disabled if the vehicle's speed exceeds 10 mph (16 km/h) or by touching Exit on the touchscreen.
+Car Wash Mode disables if the vehicle's speed exceeds 9 mph (15 km/h) or by touching Exit on the touchscreen.